 The 17th Annual Conference of the European Society of International Law will convene in Utrecht in the Netherlands from Thursday 1 September to Saturday 3 September 2022.
 The main conference will be preceded by various workshops organised by the Society’s Interest Groups on 31 August 2022 and 1 September.

-You can now download the full draft programme (PDF) of the 2022 ESIL Conference, or you can view the programme below.
+You can now download the full programme (PDF) of the 2022 ESIL Conference.

 Wednesday 31 August